Reportr/dashboard/README.md

 arguments could contains :
 interval: Interval between data (in ms) (default: 1000)
 period: Period for events (in ms) (default: -1)
-property: Property te calcul (default: null)
+property: Property to calculate (default: null)
 transform: Transofrmation to do (default: 'sum')
 fill: Fill empty time with 0 (default: true)
 ```

 #### Define models

-Events models define information about how to display an event in the dashboard.
+Event models define information about how to display an event in the dashboard.

 ```
 <host>/api/<token>/model/set